-NATCHEZ — A love of science is in the Cathedral biomedical research team’s DNA.assistant
+NATCHEZ — A love of science is in the Cathedral biomedical research team’s DNA.

 Seniors Zoe Flattmann, Sarah Garrity, Pepper Taylor and Lauren McCann participated in a scientific rodeo of sorts recently, and they held on perfectly.

 The team extracted DNA from a bedbug, flea and mosquito for the competition, called Wolbachia Rodeo, Nov.
 30.

 “It felt like we won the Super Bowl,” Taylor said.

 The girls are a part of Denise Thibodeaux’s biomedical class, a higher-level science class that admits only select students.

 The class is a part of University Medical Center’s rural biomed initiative.

 Out of 13 students in the class, Flattmann, Garrity, Taylor and McCann were chosen to go to the competition.

 “I didn’t think I could do it when I got there,” Flattmann said.
 “It was very much a team effort.
 We checked each other.”

 Garrity said the classwork and the competition was intense, but worth it.